-Joe Calzaghe backs Anthony Joshua to avoid complacency and beat Takam
+Anthony Joshua v Carlos Takam: Joe Calzaghe backs champion to win in four rounds

 |Coverage: Live text commentary on the BBC Sport website and app from 20:00 BST

-Welsh boxing legend Joe Calzaghe expects Anthony Joshua to avoid complacency and comfortably beat Carlos Takam in Cardiff on Saturday.
+World heavyweight champion Anthony Joshua will beat Carlos Takam inside four rounds in Cardiff on Saturday, according to boxing great Joe Calzaghe.

-WBA and IBF world heavyweight champion Joshua's titles are on the line against Frenchman Takam, 36, a late replacement for initial rival Kubrat Pulev.
+Briton Joshua's WBA and IBF titles are on the line against the 36-year-old Cameroonian-Frenchman, a late replacement for Kubrat Pulev.

-Calzaghe says being the underdog means Takam "will give everything".
+Welshman Calzaghe says Takam "will give everything" as the underdog.

-But he added: "I don't see this Takam lasting more than three or four rounds tops, to be honest."
+But he added: "I don't see this Takam lasting more than three or four rounds tops."

+Takam was named as Joshua's opponent on 16 October after Bulgarian Pulev withdrew because of a shoulder injury.

-Calzaghe has himself starred at Wales' showpiece venue, underlining his talents in a memorable win there against Dane Mikkel Kessler in November, 2007 to end a decade of world dominance at super middleweight.
+"He (Joshua) has to make sure he's not complacent," said Calzaghe, who beat Denmark's Mikkel Kessler in a thrilling fight at the Principality Stadium in 2007 to end a decade of world dominance at super middleweight.

-He says complacency is always a risk when a boxer faces an opponent such as Takam.

-"He (Joshua) just has to make sure he's not complacent because what you can do - it happened to me - where there's a late change of opponent.

-"To be honest, you know the ones that are tough and the ones you should be able to beat quite convincingly, but it's their night as well.
+"You know the ones that are tough and the ones you should be able to beat quite convincingly, but it's their night as well.

-"So they are going to give everything and might do something that they've never done before.
+"They are going to give everything and might do something that they've never done before.

 "And if you lower yourself a little bit, you're going to get caught."

-Calzaghe says a "calm" approach can help ensure 28-year-old Joshua retains his titles.
+Joshua, 28, beat Wladimir Klitschko in April to add the WBA title to the IBF belt he won in 2016.

 "Judging by his personality, he seems a calm individual.
-He keeps it real.
+He keeps it real," said 45-year-old Calzaghe.